MJ Williams: Loan spells

 On 26 March 2015, Williams was loaned out to Notts County.
 He made his Notts County debut, where he started the whole game, in a 2–2 draw against Scunthorpe United on 28 March 2015.
 He went on to make eight appearances for the side, as Notts County were relegated to League Two next season.
 He returned to his parent club at the end of the 2014–15 season.

 On 10 July 2015, he joined Swindon Town on a season-long loan.
 Williams made his Swindon Town debut in the opening game of the season, where he set up a goal for Nathan Byrne, who went on to score a hat–trick, in a 4–1 win over Bradford City.
 He started out in the midfield position before moving to the defence position.
-However, he suffered a knee injury that saw him sidelined for the most of the season.
+However, he suffered a knee injury that saw him sidelined for most of the season.
 Although he returned to training in early–2016, Manager Martin Ling hinted about terminating his loan with Swindon Town last month, though he resigned as Manager that month.
 After cutting his loan spell with the club in February 2016 to allow Williams to heal from his knee injury, he went on to make ten appearances for Swindon Town.

 On 31 August 2017, Williams was loaned to Rochdale until 1 January 2018.
 He made his Rochdale debut, where he started the whole game and played with teammate with the same name, in a 0–0 draw against Southend United on 2 September 2017.
 In the EFL Trophy Group Stage against Bury, Williams set up a goal for Ian Henderson to score the fourth goal, in a 4–0 win on 19 September 2017.
 He went on to make 14 appearances for Rochdale before suffering an injury that ended his loan spell at the club.